Skip to content

 curl -L -o 1810.04805.pdf https://arxiv.org/pdf/1810.04805.pdf

-Verify the PDFs downloaded correctly:
+Verify that the PDFs downloaded correctly:

 file 1706.03762.pdf 1810.04805.pdf